 - In 2006, a retired police officer and former brake specialist won a $25 million verdict from DaimlerChrysler, claiming he developed mesothelioma from exposure to the company’s car brakes.

-Mesothelioma Lawsuit Settlement Amounts
+Asbestos Lawsuit Settlement Amounts

-Every mesothelioma case is extremely unique, so there is no fixed settlement amount tied to the litigation.
+Every asbestos case is extremely unique, so there is no fixed settlement amount tied to the litigation.
 Many considerations go into a verdict, like age, health conditions, and the ability of the plaintiff and their representation to prove how often they were exposed to asbestos.
 All of this and more affects the final outcome.

-Factors That Affect the Mesothelioma Lawsuit Settlement Amounts
+Factors That Affect the Settlement Amounts

 While each case is very different from the next, there are some common factors we can point to that help us better understand potential settlement amounts.

-- Previous, ongoing, and future medical costs
+Previous, ongoing, and future medical costs

-Plaintiffs who were themselves exposed, or had a family member who was exposed, to asbestos or products containing asbestos may be eligible to recover the costs of past, present, and even expected future medical bills related to their mesothelioma diagnosis.
+Plaintiffs who were themselves exposed, or had a family member who was exposed, to asbestos or products containing asbestos may be eligible to recover the costs of past, present, and even expected future medical bills related to their mesothelioma or lung cancer diagnosis.
 It’s also reasonable to expect the long-term physical and emotional suffering that happens as a result could lead to higher-than-usual medical bills.
 All this factors into a settlement decision.

-- Lost income
+Lost income

-- Pain and suffering damages
+Pain and suffering damages

 Prolonged illness and, of course, the death of a loved one can cause severe emotional and mental distress.
 This is more difficult to quantify in court, as there often are no bills or receipts to look to.
 But these factors are no less important and worthy of restitution.

-- Loss of joy of living
+Loss of joy of living

-Key Takeaways from Mesothelioma Lawsuits
+Key Takeaways